< Blog < Stay Fit < Fitness Basics < Body Recomposition: How To Lose Fat And Gain Muscle At The Same Time

 • Avoid stressful situations and get enough relaxation;

-• Train consistently!
+• Train consistently.

 Don’t expect the results to appear in a week.
 This is a lengthy process requiring a lot of patience, but if you stay dedicated to the process, you’ll see the results.
-To get other customized workouts, try the Muscle Booster workout app that will analyze your goals and current fitness level and come up with an individual workout plan for you.

 Disclaimer This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!